gcsescience.com 27 gcsescience.com

 it will return to its original shape

-(provided it has not been stretched beyond its elastic limit).
+if it has not been stretched beyond its elastic limit.

-The force which returns the spring to its original shape
+The force that returns the spring to its original shape

 is called the restoring force.